-‘UFC 226’ Main Card Results, Daniel Cormier Becomes A Two-Division Champion
+‘UFC 226’ Main Card Results: Daniel Cormier Becomes A Two-Division Champion

 UFC 226: Miocic vs. Cormier aired live on pay-per-view Saturday night from the T-Mobile Arena in Las Vegas, Nevada.
 Five bouts were featured in the main card of UFC 226, including the main event where Stipe Miocic defended the UFC Heavyweight Championship against UFC light heavyweight champion Daniel Cormier.
-This was a highly-anticipated match as Cormier is one of the all-time greatest MMA fighters with a record of 21-1-1, and Stipe Miocic is the longest-reigning heavyweight champion.
+This was a highly-anticipated match as Cormier is one of the all-time greatest MMA fighters, with a record of 21-1-1, and Stipe Miocic is the longest-reigning heavyweight champion.

-Gokhan Saki vs. Khalil Rountree Jr.
+Gokhan Saki vs. Khalil Rountree, Jr.

 This was a quick one.
 As Bleacher Report documented, no one, aside from, perhaps, Rountree himself, predicted a first-round knockout victory against Gokhan Saki.
 This was kickboxing action from the start, and at 1:36 into the first round, Khalil dropped Gokhan with a straight left, and then delivered hammer-fists to put him down for the KO.
 This will likely skyrocket Rountree up the light heavyweight rankings.